nicolaou-dev/tix-cli/README.md

 ## What is Tix?

 Tix leverages git's powerful version control as its foundation, with each project as a git branch.
-Tickets are stored as directories on your filesystem with [ULID](https://github.com/nicolaou-dev/ulid.zig) identifiers, providing:
+Tickets are stored as directories on your filesystem with [ULID](https://github.com/nicolaou-dev/ulid.zig) identifiers.

 **Benefits:**